comp-journalism/UMD-J479V-J779V-Spring2016/README.md

 **Course Website:** https://github.com/comp-journalism/UMD-J479V-J779V-Spring2016

 ####Course Description####
 This course explores the conceptualization and application of computational and data-driven approaches to journalism practice.
-Students will examine computational approaches to journalistic data gathering, curation, sensemaking, presentation, and dissemination and learn to apply methods such as text analysis, natural language generation, social computing, simulation, machine learning, and algorithmic accountability among others.
+Students will examine how computational techniques are changing journalistic data gathering, curation, sensemaking, presentation, dissemination, and analytics of content.
+Methods from text analysis, social computing, automated news production, simulation / prediction / modeling, algorithmic accountability, and content analytics will be applied to real journalistic scenarios.
+Several assignments, both critical and creative in nature, as well as an integrative final project will serve to underscore the concepts taught and provide practice in producing artifacts of computational journalism.

 ####Learning Goals and Objectives####
 By the end of the course students should expect to have gained: